-Because tomorrow's election includes federal offices, the time for establishing final entitlement to vote is short, under G. L. c.
+The time for establishing final entitlement to vote is short, under G. L. c.
 54, § 76C(f), which provides:

 (f) The city or town clerk shall count all eligible provisional ballots.
-A provisional ballot cast by an individual whose voter information is verified before 5:00 p.m. on the third day after a presidential or state primary or the twelfth day after a state election shall be removed from its provisional ballot envelope, grouped with other ballots in a manner that allows for the secrecy of the ballot to the greatest extent possible, and counted as any other ballot.
+A provisional ballot cast by an individual whose voter information is verified before 5:00 p.m. on . . . the twelfth day after a state election shall be removed from its provisional ballot envelope, grouped with other ballots in a manner that allows for the secrecy of the ballot to the greatest extent possible, and counted as any other ballot.